Xiashangning/BigSurface/README.md

 - Surface Laptop3's keyboard & touchpad
   > Works now, all keys and gestures are recognised properly.
   >
-  > Unknown issue: neither keyboard nor touchpad can wake up the system.
+  > Known issue: neither keyboard nor touchpad can wake up the system.
+- Touch Screen & Stylus
+  > The code is ported from linux, including `mei` and surface-linux's `ipts` & `iptsd` drivers.
+  >
+  > 10 finger touch & stylus

 Possible values for Performance mode are: